Reversible Quantization Index Modulation for Static Deep Neural Network Watermarking: SIMULATIONS

-\textbf{Datasets and Models}: In the experiments, \textbf{MNIST} \cite{mnist} and \textbf{CIFAR10} \cite{krizhevsky2009learning} are chosen as the datasets to train the Multi-layer Perceptron (MLP) model and the Visual Geometry Group (VGG) model respectively. \textbf{MNIST} is a handwritten digits data set in which 60,000 training and 10,000 testing gray-scale images with a size of 28$\times$28 pixels are divided into 10 classes.
-With the same 10 classes of figures, \textbf{CIFAR10} contains 50,000 training and 10,000 testing color images of the size 32$\times$32 pixels.
-In the experiments, the models and datasets are divided into two combinations, that is, the MLP model with \textbf{MNIST}, referred to as group A, and the VGG model with \textbf{CIFAR10}, referred to as group B.
+\textbf{Datasets and Models}: The datasets chosen for training the models are \textbf{MNIST} \cite{mnist} and \textbf{CIFAR10} \cite{krizhevsky2009learning}.
+The \textbf{MNIST} dataset consists of 60,000 training and 10,000 testing gray-scale images of handwritten digits, each with a size of 28$\times$28 pixels and divided into 10 classes.
+The \textbf{CIFAR10} dataset contains 50,000 training and 10,000 testing color images of various objects, with a size of 32$\times$32 pixels.
+Two combinations of models and datasets are used: the Multi-layer Perceptron (MLP) model trained on \textbf{MNIST} (referred to as Group A) and the Visual Geometry Group (VGG) model trained on \textbf{CIFAR10} (referred to as Group B).

-\textbf{Parameters}: A piece of text converted to the bit stream is selected as the watermark.
-We set the step size $\Delta=1$, and choose the same scaling factor $\alpha=0.8675$ and dithering value $k=0$.
+\textbf{Parameters}: The watermark is generated by converting a piece of text into a bit stream.
+The step size is set to $\Delta=1$, and the scaling factor is chosen as $\alpha=0.8675$ with a dithering value of $k=0$.

-\textbf{Indicators}: To evaluate the fidelity of the watermarked model, we apply training loss and classification accuracy as the metrics, in which the former measures the embedding damage, and the latter weighs the effectiveness of the watermarked network.
-A lower training loss indicates less impact from watermark embedding, while a higher classification accuracy reflects the greater effectiveness of the watermarked network.
-To detect the existence of copyright information and tampering detection, the bit error rate (BER) is employed as the metric which is defined as

-where $x_{k}$ and $x'_{k}$ separately denote the $k$-th bit of the original and estimated message.
-In copyright protection, information exists if BER is not larger than $10\%$, otherwise not.
-For the detection of tampering, a model is said to be untampered if BER equals to $0$.
+\textbf{Indicators}: The fidelity of the watermarked model is evaluated using training loss and classification accuracy.
+The training loss measures the damage caused by watermark embedding, while the classification accuracy reflects the effectiveness of the watermarked network.
+Lower training loss indicates less impact from watermark embedding, and higher classification accuracy indicates greater effectiveness.
+To detect the existence of copyright information and perform tampering detection, the bit error rate (BER) is employed.
+BER is calculated as the ratio of the number of differing bits between the original and estimated message to the total number of bits.
+In copyright protection, if BER is not larger than 10\%, it indicates the presence of information; otherwise, it does not.
+For tampering detection, a model is considered untampered if BER equals 0.